ReLHHH/L2DiffM/README.md

 ## Code

-Code will be released after paper acceptance.
+The code will be organized and published after the paper is accepted.

 ## Citation